 with a mean level and variance of a.
 The standard deviation is the square root of the variance.
-(There are many standard statistical distributions that describe various kinds of uncertainty.
+(This is one of many standard statistical distributions that describe various kinds of uncertainty.

 Let's simulate the process of photon generation and do some histogram counting using Mathematica.